u-boot/u-boot/doc/usage/environment.rst

     The default value is defined by CONFIG_BOOTDELAY.
     The value of 'bootdelay' is overridden by the /config/bootdelay value in the device-tree if CONFIG_OF_CONTROL=y.
-    Does it really make sense that the devicetree overrides the user setting?

 bootcmd
     The command that is run if the user does not enter the shell during the